lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 );
 ```

 Then, the logic comes into play.
-By looping through `$selectors` and `$spacing` maps, the preprocessor generates classes containing `margin` or `padding` property with values in pixels.
+By looping through `$properties` and `$spacing` maps, the preprocessor generates classes containing `margin` or `padding` property with values in pixels.

 ```scss
 // _spacing.scss